87 Comments

 I think both sides often carry the same root insecurity: “I’m not enough.”
 It just shows up differently.
 One reaches.
 The other retreats.
 But underneath both is the same fear.

-Those stories feel like hope, but they’re actually expectations—disguised.
+Those stories feel like hope, but they’re actually expectations…in disguise.
 They give me something to chase, something to fix.
 But all they really do is compare life to a fantasy and call the difference “failure.”

 My new kind of hope is rooted in curiosity instead of expectation.
 I hope that by easing my own fears, I’m creating a space where love doesn’t feel so heavy to the avoidants in my life.

-When I stop unconsciously measuring my worth, I can finally focus on others—not to evaluate, but to see.
-And the more I look through that lens, the more I realize:
+When I stop unconsciously measuring my worth, I can finally focus on others…not to evaluate, but to see.
+The more I look through that lens, the more I realize,

 People are really beautiful.